michaelfester/docs/docs/guides/intermediate/conditions-filtering-and-visibility.md

 ### Filtering a list or collection

-To filter items out of a list or collection, visit the component’s options panel.
+To filter items out of a list or collection, visit the component's options panel.

 {% figure src="/docs/reference/conditions/conditions-filtering-and-visibility/filtering-items-of-a-list.png" caption="" /%}